nickmonad/fabrik/README.md

 Created with :heart: at [Opolis](https://opolis.co) in Colorado.

+Inspired by the ideas presented by [awesome-codepipeline-ci](https://github.com/nicolai86/awesome-codepipeline-ci)

 Please note these docs are still very much a work in progress.
 Let me know where there are gaps, or where more clarification is needed by opening an issue!

+## Overview

+TBD (new pipeline, per branch, etc)

 ## Getting Started